18 Aug Heat Stroke in Dogs: Causes and Prevention

 When that thermoregulatory center in the brain senses an increase in body temperature, the dog’s natural heat exchange processes are activated to release excess heat.
 Believe it or not, that does not include sweating–– dogs have few sweat glands located in their paw pads, but they are not very efficient for heat exchange.
 Instead, dogs will increase their breathing rate and pant heavily in order to dissipate heat.
 Each exhaled breath carries humid air out of the lungs to evaporate into the environment, cooling the body from the inside out.

-For most dogs, a large amount of water and heat can be removed in a short period of time by panting.
+For most dogs, a large amount of water and heat can be removed through evaporation in a short period of time by panting.
 Panting is a normal and regulated process, and once the activity that has raised the dog’s temperature has concluded, panting should decrease within a reasonable period of time, especially with rest in a shady spot and drinking cool water.
-If you’re wondering how much water should my dog drink, it depends on if they have been doing activity with heavy exertion.

 Dangerous Body Temperatures for Dogs

 Perhaps your dog’s least favorite part of any veterinary visit is the dreaded temperature check.
 To your dog’s displeasure, the most accurate way to measure a dog’s internal temperature is – you know it – rectally!
 You too can take your dog’s rectal temperature at home (unless they are aggressive about you doing so – please do not get bitten)!
 With the help of another adult assistant for restraint, a cheap digital thermometer, and some water-based lubrication purchased at the drug store and you are all set (make sure to label the thermometer too, so it does not get confused with the family thermometer!)!